kirjavascript/TetrisGYM/README.md

 These features make TetrisGYM work better with post processing tools like [NestrisChamps](https://github.com/timotheeg/nestrischamps) and [MaxoutClub](https://maxoutclub.com/).

+You cannot use the Block Tool and Qual mode at the same time.

 ## PAL Mode

 Dictate if the NTSC or PAL gameplay mechanics should be used.
 Should automatically detect region, but can be manually overwritten otherwise.